 By cutting sugary and processed foods and adding fatty foods like eggs, nuts, avocados, and even cheese, you feel fuller and have fewer cravings.
 You can go longer without eating.
 When there are no sugars left to be used as fuel, your body is forced to burn its own fat reserves for energy, preventing you from gaining weight.

 The Power Behind Combining Intermittent Fasting with Ketogenic Dieting

 Most people have been stuck on the exact opposite strategy: frequent small meals (the opposite of intermittent fasting) and a low-fat diet/lean protein diet (the opposite of a ketogenic diet).
-Snacking and cutting out fat keep your insulin high.
-In the presence of insulin, you can’t achieve long-term weight loss!
+Snacking and cutting out fat keep your Fat Storing Hormone high.
+In the presence of Fat Storing Hormone, you can’t achieve long-term weight loss!
 Adding intermittent fasting to a ketogenic diet can strategically get you to your goal fast.